civol/HDLRuby/tuto/tutorial_sw.md

 This example contains four parts:

  * A hardware description of a memory, described as an inline instance.
-It has an address input 'addr', a data input 'din' a data outpout 'dout' (it is common in FPGA nowadays to avoid three-state buses), a signal 'rwb' indicating if a read (1) or a write (0) access is performed, and a chip enable signal 'ce'.
+It has an address input `addr`, a data input `din` a data outpout `dout` (it is common in FPGA nowadays to avoid three-state buses), a signal `rwb` indicating if a read (1) or a write (0) access is performed, and a chip enable signal `ce`.

- *NOTE:* an inline 'instance' is a construct that both describe a module (like 'system') and instantiates it in place.
+ *NOTE:* an inline `instance` is a construct that both describe a module (like `system`) and instantiates it in place.
 When a component is to be used only once, it is a convenient way to have fast access to the description of the module where it is used, while keeping the hierarchy.

  * A hardware description of an arbiter for granting access to this memory to alternatively a software component and a hardware component using round-robin.
-Both the software part and the hardware part have their signals for accessing the memory (e.g., resp. 'rwb_sw' and 'rwb_hw' for 'rwb'), and the arbiter will transmit them to the corresponding memory signal when their access is granted.
-For requiring access, both have to raise a memory request signal, resp. 'req_sw' and 'req_hw', and will know they have access when the corresponding acknowledge signals are raised, resp., 'ack_sw' and 'ack_hw'.
+Both the software part and the hardware part have their signals for accessing the memory (e.g., resp. `rwb_sw` and `rwb_hw` for `rwb`), and the arbiter will transmit them to the corresponding memory signal when their access is granted.
+For requiring access, both have to raise a memory request signal, resp. `req_sw` and `req_hw`, and will know they have access when the corresponding acknowledge signals are raised, resp., `ack_sw` and `ack_hw`.

  * A software component described with a sequencer reading and writing the memory and performing arbitrary computations.
-This code is activated on each rising edge of signal 'tick'.
+This code is activated on each rising edge of signal `tick`.

  * A hardware component described with a sequencer reading and writing the memory and performing arbitrary computations.

-Then, the code of the software component in the file 'some_sw.rb' can be as follows:
+Then, the code of the software component in the file `some_sw.rb` can be as follows:

 ```ruby
 require 'rubyHDL.rb'